idefix-code/idefix/doc/source/programmingguide.rst

 =========================
 Just like with arrays, code can be executed on the host or on the device.
 Unless otherwise mentionned, code is by default executed on the host.
-Since the device is supposed to be performing the computation itself and because it is usually performed using loops, *Idefix* provides z special way to handle loops which are to be executed on the device, with the function ``idefix_for``.
+Since the device is supposed to be performing the computation itself and because it is usually coded using loops, *Idefix* provides a special way to handle loops which are to be executed on the device, with the function ``idefix_for``.

 ``idefix_for`` is just a way to write a for loop, with some caveats.
 Depending on the kind of device